SenseLogic/GENESIS/README.md

 ## Installation

-Install the [DMD 2 compiler](https://dlang.org/download.html) (choosing the MinGW installation option on Windows).
+Install the [DMD 2 compiler](https://dlang.org/download.html) (choosing the MinGW setup option on Windows).

 Build the executable with the following command line :